Financial-Times/origami/components/o-grid/README.md

 A 12 column responsive, flexbox-based grid system for laying out documents, templates and components.

-Our grid consists of:
-- 12 columns, of equal size
-- 5 layouts (breakpoints) to support devices of various sizes
-- gutters of variable width, that adjust according to the current layout
-- a maximum page width of 1220px, by default

 -   [Usage](#usage)
 -   [Quick Start](#quick-start)
 -   [Grid dimensions](#grid-dimensions)